cs50nestm/web/ui/README.md

 You needn't write more than 200 words for this part of the problem (both write ups should be in the same file); predicting the future is tough work!
 Just ask a meteorologist.

+### Note
+Please be sure to include at least 2 citations for full credit!

 ### Footnotes
 1. There's actually a fascinating history of collaboration between Apple and Microsoft here, which is well worth reading up on to get some context about the modern game of rivalry and one-upsmanship between the two companies.
 2. It was actually a successor (after several generations of design iteration) to the trackball, which was first invented in 1947!